site logo

 On the Campaign

-He was wounded by gunshot to the bowels and captured in action at Sharpsburg, MD on 17 September 1862.
+He was mortally wounded by a gunshot to the right side of his abdomen in action at Sharpsburg, MD on 17 September 1862, and was captured there.

 The rest of the War

-He was treated at a field hospital at Sharpsburg, then, about 4 October, sent to a hospital in Frederick, MD.
-He was transferred to the National Hospital, Baltimore, MD on 14 March 1863, where the bullet was removed.
-He was paroled in Baltimore on 26 May 1863 and sent south.
+He was treated at a field hospital at Sharpsburg then admitted on 4 October to the US Army General Hospital at Camp A in Frederick, MD.
+He was transferred to the National Hospital on Camden Street in Baltimore, MD on 14 March 1863, where the bullet was removed from his intestines.
+He was paroled in Baltimore on 26 May 1863 and sent south for exchange, with the later assumption that

 References & notes